CommunityHiQ/Frends.Community.SharePoint.Download/README.md

 # Installing

-You can install the task via FRENDS UI Task View or you can find the NuGet package from the following NuGet feed https://www.myget.org/F/frends-community/api/v3/index.json and in Gallery view in MyGet https://www.myget.org/feed/frends-community/package/nuget/Frends.Community.Sharepoint.Download
+You can install the task via FRENDS UI Task View or you can find the NuGet package from the following NuGet feed https://www.myget.org/F/frends-community/api/v3/index.json and in Gallery view in MyGet https://www.myget.org/feed/frends-community/package/nuget/Frends.Community.SharePoint.Download

 # Tasks

-## DownloadFromSharepoint
+## DownloadFromSharePoint

 Repeats message